embvm/stm32l4/README.md

 # About the Project

+This repository provides support for STM32L4 processor family; currently targeted at support for STM32L4R5xx processors, with support expanding in the near future.

+Currently supported drivers:
++ GPIO
++ DMA
++ Timer (in Timer Base mode)
++ I2C Master (DMA + Interrupts only)

+This project also provides a minimal hardware platform, platform, and blinky application that work on an STM32L4R5 Nucleo board.

-This repository provides support for SMT32L4 processors.
-Currently, the implementation wraps the STM32 LL HAL library with Embedded VM compatible interfaces.
+> **Note:** This implementation wraps the STM32 LL HAL library with Embedded VM compatible interfaces.

 **[Back to top](#table-of-contents)**